mhohl/morphclock/README.md

 ## Acknowledgments

-* Thanks to Dr. Martin Gutbrod from the [PTB](https://www.ptb.de) who coded the websocket interface and allowed me to use parts of his code for this project.
+* Thanks to Dr. Martin Gutbrod ([PTB](https://www.ptb.de)) who coded the websocket interface and allowed me to use parts of his code for this project.